 The system itself is built to boost the performance of web-based applications by reducing the database load through the quick retrieval of data from high throughput and low latency in-memory data stores.
 As such, you can think of it as a high-performance caching system that facilitates demanding web applications requiring a quick response.

-That said, it’s worth noting that Amazon ElastiCache relies on two different caching engines — Memcached and Redis.
+That said, it’s worth noting that Amazon ElastiCache supports three caching engines — Memcached, Redis OSS, and Valkey.

 ElastiCache Memcached